 Your progress is reviewed regularly to ensure the program matches your needs at each stage of recovery.
 This is done by your rehabilitation case manager with the support of the workplace rehabilitation provider, if one has been engaged.

-- your injury and ongoing work capacity
+- your injury and ongoing work capacity, and

-- medical issues or other problems
+- medical issues or other barriers to your recover

 - the suitability of your work tasks or schedule

 - your participation in the program

 - the level of supervisor and colleague support you are receiving.

 When monitoring the rehabilitation program, your rehabilitation case manager should stay in regular contact with all parties to make sure everyone has completed what they agreed to do.

 For more information, see